atk4/docs/views/intro.md

     $this->add("View_Freequote",null, "FREEQUOTE");

-Step 3: In your `html` template of page add the view `spot` (meaning the place where this view will be displayed)
+Step 3: In your `html` template of the page add the view `spot` (meaning the place where this view will be displayed)

     <?$FREEQUOTE?>